Nexmo/station/_partials/stitch/guides/enable-audio/ios.md

 platform: ios
 ---

-# Getting Started with Nexmo In-App Voice!
+# Getting Started with Nexmo In-App Voice for iOS

-In this getting started guide we'll demonstrate how to use In-App Voice for the Nexmo Stitch iOS SDK.
+In this guide we'll cover adding audio events to the Conversation we have created in the [simple conversation with events](/stitch/in-app-messaging/guides/utilizing-events/ios) guide.
+We'll deal with sending and receiving media events to and from the conversation.

 ## Concepts

-Our previous guides introduced you to the following concepts:
+This guide will introduce you to the following concepts:

-- **Nexmo Applications**
-- **JWTs**
-- **Users**
-- **Conversations**
-- **Members**

-If you are unfamiliar with any of the above referenced concepts, checkout our quick start on [simple conversation.](/stitch/in-app-messaging/guides/simple-conversation/ios)
+- **Audio Stream** - The stream that the SDK gives you in your browser to listen to audio and send audio
+- **Audio Leg** - A server side API term.
+Legs are a part of a conversation.
+When audio is enabled on a conversation, a leg is created

 ### Before you begin